UK Albums Chart: History

 By 2022, the weekly album chart had started to regularly feature a pattern of acts getting a Top 10 new entry one week, followed by a dramatic decline the next, with most of these releases exiting the Top 75 completely.
-The majority of these acts would be indie and rock bands like The Wombats, Sea Power and Maximo Park, who would market their album to the type of people who would want to own the release via a physical format rather than streaming it.
-This trend became so prevalent that Northern Irish indie band Two Door Cinema Club decided to take a stand and ended up destroying the masters of their latest album Keep On Smiling, so it would not become part of a multi-formatted first week marketing opportunity.
+The majority of these acts would be indie and rock bands like the Wombats, Sea Power and Maxïmo Park, who would market their album to the type of people who would want to own the release via a physical format rather than streaming it.

 The first number one on the UK Albums Chart was Songs for Swingin' Lovers! by Frank Sinatra for the week ending 22 July 1956.
-As of the week ending 23 March 2023, the UK Albums Chart has had 1311 different number one albums.
-The current number one album is Endless Summer Vacation by Miley Cyrus.
+As of the week ending 20 November 2025, the UK Albums Chart has had 1416 different number one albums.
+The current number one album is The Life of a Showgirl by Taylor Swift.